 Local Leaders of Mathematics Education

-In every Maths Hub area, there’s a group of experienced teachers and former teachers who lead all the school and professional development work run by the hub.
+In every Maths Hub area, there’s a group of experienced teachers and education professionals who lead all the school and professional development work run by the hub.

 Who are local leaders of mathematics education?

 Every Maths Hub has developed, and maintains, a group of individuals—based at a range of different schools and institutions—who lead all local work run by the hub.
 Known as local leaders of mathematics education, or LLMEs, these people draw on their own experience and expertise to support the work of the hub and lead other teachers' professional development.
-LLMEs could be Maths Hub Leads, Assistant Maths Hub Leads, Teaching for Mastery Leads, or Work Group Leads.
+LLMEs include Maths Hub Leads, Assistant Maths Hub Leads, Work Group Leads, Cohort Leads and Community Leads.

 • Mastery Specialist Programmes support individuals to develop and embed expertise in leading maths pedagogy and knowledge of how pupils learn maths.